If you don’t find the answer you are looking for here, don’t hesitate to ask a question yourself. You can call the CCBC at 608-263-3720, or email us.

 Can you review my new book?

 In a word, no. The CCBC does not regularly review books.
-We do write about selected books for our annual best-of-the-year list, CCBC Choices, and in several other contexts for specialized purposes throughout the year, but we are not a regular review source and cannot accommodate requests to review specific books.
+As noted above, we do feature one book a week as a Book of the Week, and we do write about selected books for our annual best-of-the-year list, CCBC Choices, but we are not a regular review source and cannot accommodate requests to review specific books.

 Can you give me feedback on my manuscript or help me get the children's book I've written published?